 If you are interested in a Fifth Wheel, you will also want to make sure your truck is up to the challenge, or else you may find yourself needing to purchase a whole new vehicle along with your camper.

 How Do I Know What Size RV My Truck Can Tow?

 Speaking of knowing what your truck can handle, you will want to check the towing capacity of your vehicle prior to deciding on a towable camper.

 Check your user manual, if you still have it, to see what the manufacturer states as your tow weight.
 If you want to make it super easy, you can check the RVUSA Tow Guide and we will search it for you!

 Still have more Rving questions?
+We have more resources for you!
 Make sure you join our mailing list and our private Facebook group to connect with other campers and get the answers to all of your questions!